Sato Nishiki Cherry

 Their affection for Higashine came across in these handwritten notes and filled me with a happy mood.

-Eisuke Sato spent many long years here developing the Sato-nishiki strain in earnest, and he became the pride and joy of Higashine, as this statue attests.
+Eisuke Sato spent many long years here developing the Sato Nishiki Cherry strain in earnest, and he became the pride and joy of Higashine, as this statue attests.
 He could be seen grasping a bunch of red cherries.

 I savored a limited seasonal gelato that is so popular, people line up to order it.